 Paul E. Urbanski, Ph.D., MSSW

-Dr. Paul Urbanski is an assistant professor at Monmouth University’s School of Social Work.
-After working as a furniture maker and exhibition specialist he returned to school and began a career in social work.
-Most recently he served as president of the board of directors for the Mood Disorder Support Groups of New York, a not-for-profit organization providing mental health support groups for over 35 years.
-He lives with his wife Soojin and daughter Hyojee in New York City.
+Paul Urbanski is an associate professor and full-time faculty member of Monmouth University’s School of Social Work since 2013.
+He teaches both undergraduate and graduate courses.
+He currently teaches undergraduate field (SW421/422) and evaluation of practice effectiveness (SW626).
+Most recently.
+Paul served as board chairperson for the Mood Disorder Support Groups of New York, a not-for-profit organization providing mental health support groups for over 35 years.

 Ph.D., University of Albany, New York